emountier/git-novice/README.md

 # [Software Carpentry][swc] (upstream):
-Please see [https://swcarpentry.github.io/git-novice/](https://swcarpentry.github.io/git-novice/) for a rendered version of the original source material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material to [ or run `make` in this directory for a list of helpful commands.
+Please see [https://swcarpentry.github.io/git-novice/](https://swcarpentry.github.io/git-novice/) for a rendered version of the original source material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

 Maintainers: